 Maryland Court of Special Appeals Opinion

 The Maryland Court of Special Appeals found that there were two key issues in the case.
-The first is whether the defendants failed to anticipate the huge crowd size and, once they did, they failed to take reasonable precautions to control the crowd.
-The second issue is once the huge crowd arrived, whether the defendants had a duty to warn of a possible risk to the crowd.
+The first is whether the defendants failed to anticipate the enormous crowd size and, once they did, they failed to take reasonable precautions to control the crowd.
+The second issue is once the enormous crowd arrived, whether the defendants had a duty to warn of a potential risk to the crowd.

-First, the court agreed with the trial court that the plaintiffs are invitees, who are owned the “highest duty” to use reasonable care to make certain the premises are safe.
+First, the court agreed with the trial court that the plaintiffs are invitees, who are owed the “highest duty” to use reasonable care to make certain the premises are safe.

 Second, the court found that the trial court did not address the plaintiffs’ claim that the harm to the victims was caused by a celebration that was likely to cause a large crowd and that the defendants should have planned accordingly.
 The trial court also did not address the claim that they failed to provide adequate crowd control once it became clear that the crowd was out of control.

-So the Court of Special Appeals reversed, remanding the case for further factfinding on the question of whether there is a dispute of fact on this unaddressed issue.
+So the Court of Special Appeals reversed, remanding the case for further fact finding on whether there is a dispute of fact on this unaddressed issue.
 The court hints that it believes this question is one of fact for the jury.

 I’d be willing to bet that whatever the value of the injuries in the case, the Defendants will overpay to get this case resolved and this case will never resurface.